Lightning-Universe/lightning-bolts/docs/source/classic_ml.rst

 Linear Regression
 -----------------
 Linear regression fits a linear model between a real-valued target variable :math:`y` and one or more features :math:`X`.
-We estimate the regression coefficients :math:`\beta` that minimizes the mean squared error between the predicted and true target values.
+We estimate the regression coefficients that minimizes the mean squared error between the predicted and true target values.

 We formulate the linear regression model as a single-layer neural network.
-By default we include only one neuron in the output layer, although you can specify any number.
+By default we include only one neuron in the output layer, although you can specify the `output_dim` yourself.

 Add either L1 or L2 regularization, or both, by specifying the regularization strength (default 0).